mnielLab/NetMHCphosPan-1.0/README.md

 - **allelelist.final**: a list of the cell lines and their assigned HLA-alleles used for training;

 - **allelelist.bench**: a list of the cell lines and their assigned HLA-alleles used for evaluation (benchmark);

+- **Benchmark**: a directory with the benchmark, 225 files, one for each peptide.
+In each file is the peptide, target value (1 = positive, 0 = negative), and cell line.